smudgeapp/study-various/excel-udfs/README.md

 Regular sumif, takes criteria from a single column, this method takes a criteria from a column and a row to match values.

-For multiple criterias (sumifs) in column or rows, convenience method is to concatenate the criteria into a single string/cell and then apply the formula for the unique values.
+For multiple criteria (sumifs equivalent) in column or rows, convenience method is to concatenate the criteria into a single string/cell and then apply the formula for the unique values.

-- sumRange = range of values to be added
+- sumRange = range of values to be added.
+Range columns should match the number of columns in the colRange and rows should match the rows in the rowRange
 - colSum = criteria determining whether addition is to be done over rows or columns.
 TRUE = sum columns
 - colCriteria = criteria for addition in columns.
 - colRange = column range to search for criteria.